MinderooFoundation/OceanOmics-amplicon-paper-analysis/README.md

-# Analysis for the paper: "Exploring the data that explores the oceans: working towards robust eDNA workflows for ocean wildlife monitoring"
+# [F.A.I.R.](https://www.go-fair.org/fair-principles/) and reproducible analysis for the paper: **"Exploring the data that explores the oceans: working towards robust eDNA workflows for ocean wildlife monitoring (submitted)"**
+by Jessica R. Pearce 1, Philipp E. Bayer 1,2, Adam Bennett 1, Eric J. Raes 1,2, Marcelle E. Ayad 1, Shannon Corrigan 1,2, Matthew W. Fraser 1,2, Denise Anderson 3, Priscila Goncalves1,2, Benjamin Callahan 4, Michael Bunce 5, Stephen Burnell 1,2, Sebastian Rauschert 1,2,*

+1 Minderoo Foundation, Perth 6000, WA
+2 The UWA Oceans Institute, The University of Western Australia, Crawley 6009, WA
+3 INSiGENe Pty Ltd.
+4 North Carolina State University, Raleigh, 27606, USA
+5 Department of Conservation, Wellington, New Zealand

+*Corresponding author

 Launch analysis: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/MinderooFoundation/OceanOmics-amplicon-paper-analysis/HEAD?urlpath=rstudio)

 ## Analysis
 This repository contains all data and code to generate the figures and statistics in the paper.
-Simply click on the above binder button to launch a Rstudio session in the browser, with access to all code and data in this GitHub repository.
-There, the code can interactively be changed and different plots can be created.
+Simply click on the above `binder` button to launch a Rstudio session in the browser, with access to all code and data in this GitHub repository.
+There, the code can interactively be changed and different plots and statistics can be (re-)created.

 ### What is binder?
 For an overview of what binder is, please check out [this link](https://mybinder.org/).